-Full-time students will enter the industry/business/commercial venture linked to their subject during the second semester, for a period of two weeks.
+Students completing the programme in the extended timeframe will enter the industry/business/commercial employer-space linked to their subject during the second year of study, for a period of two weeks.
+In total, two weeks workplace-based learning is required.